 “The kids—that’s what keeps me going.
 My students.
 They are the Power of One.”

 Formerly a kindergarten teacher at Cambridge Academy, Dezsiree Jones is passionate about helping our kids realize and develop their God-given potential.
 As site director, she is helping to fuel the Power of One by ensuring that the kids receive the encouragement, love and support that kids from under-resourced neighborhoods need.
 It means a lot to her when she sees a child develop a personal relationship with Christ and succeed in school—and life—as someone who desires to help others, too.

 Dezsiree holds a Bachelor of Science in child psychology and criminal justice from Southern Illinois University in Edwardsville, IL.
 Dezsiree is actively involved at New Life Celebration Church of God in Dolton.
 She is the head Sunday school teacher for preschoolers as well as helping with the junior and senior high ministry.
 The children are her first priority.
 She fuels the Power of One.

-Senior Director of NXT
+Vice President of NXT